wiktoria-kaminska/flask-microservice/README.md

 # Participant Registry Microservice

-A sample Python application that demonstrates simple usage of a REST API and CRUD operations.
+A Python application written using Flask that demonstrates simple usage of a REST API and CRUD operations.

 ## Installation